matwate/golgc/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details*.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.